 Ieva Jansaviciute MBPsS MBACP (online therapy available)

 Emotional difficulties may be very difficult to talk about which can leave us in an overwhelming and lonely place.
-Things might be made even more difficult by the on-going pandemic crisis as it has brought about a lot of uncertainty, imposed restrictions, changed our routines and distanced us from others.
+Things might be made even more difficult by the on-going pandemic crisis as it has brought about changes and uncertainty.

 You may have been considering counselling for some time, but perhaps there are mixed feelings about it.
 It is very natural to feel this way.
 However, I would like to encourage you to take the step and reach out because counselling can offer an invaluably rewarding experience of understanding yourself better, deeply, helping you to feel more in control of your inner world and your life.

 Counselling offers a space that is safe for you to talk about anything that might have been worrying you, about anything that might feel important.
 It is a space where you can feel heard and where your feelings matter.
 Together, we will think about your experiences to help you make sense of them, which will open opportunities to developing new perspectives and more helpful ways of coping and relating.

 I am an experienced and BACP registered psychodynamic counsellor working in consulting rooms in North London (Holloway / Highbury / Islington) and in Central London (London Bridge / Borough), as well as remotely.

 Sessions last 50 minutes and are offered once weekly.